Knife-Wielding Maniac Jailed for Manslaughter After Sittingbourne Death

-Jack Hunt, of Platinum Way, Borden, admitted possessing cocaine with intent to supply.
-He is due in Maidstone Crown Court for sentencing on 1 May.
+Jack Hunt, from Platinum Way, Borden, pleaded guilty to possessing cocaine with intent to supply.
+He awaits sentencing at Maidstone Crown Court on 1 May.

-Detective Chief Inspector Zoe Traynor said: “Maclean delayed taking responsibility for Jay Gerrett’s death until the last minute, causing more pain to Jay’s family.
-We’re glad justice has been served for this violent man who didn’t hesitate to attack a stranger with a machete in public.
-We hope today’s sentence helps bring some closure to Jay’s loved ones.”
+Detective Chief Inspector Zoe Traynor said: “Maclean delayed accepting responsibility until the last minute, causing more anguish to Jay’s family.
+We’re pleased justice has been served for a violent man who didn’t hesitate to brandish a machete in public.
+We hope this sentence gives Jay’s family some closure.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.